Beef Nachos with Fresh Tomato and Jalapeño Salsa

 • Serve immediately with salsa, sour cream, diced avocado, and sliced jalapeños.
 Note: Be sure your sour cream and salsa are room temperature.

-Make-ahead Ingredients for Parties, RV meals, or Camping
+Make-ahead Ingredients for Parties or RV meals

 Preparing most of the ingredients ahead of time has no negative impact on flavor and makes cooking and cleanup super easy.